-grievance, you still may not bring an Article 78 proceeding until you exhaust all of your administrative remedies.
-In New York, this means you first have to appeal the IGRC's denial to your prison's superintendent.
-If your grievance is again denied, you must appeal to the CORC.
+$^{10}$ See $\emph{JLM}$ , Chapter 22, "How to Challenge Administrative Decisions Using Article 78 of the New York Civil may not bring an Article 78 proceeding until you first pursue all of the administrative remedies that are available through the IGP.
+Even if the Incarcerated Grievance Resolution Committee ("IGRC") denies your grievance, you still cannot bring an Article 78 proceeding until you exhaust all of your administrative remedies.
+In New York, this means that you first have to appeal the IGRC's denial to your prison's superintendent.
+If your grievance is denied by your prison's superintendent, then you must appeal to the CORC.
 If the CORC also denies your grievance, only then are you allowed to bring a lawsuit in state court under Article 78.
-This is because the CORC is the committee designated to provide final review of your claim under the state administrative grievance procedures.
+This is because the CORC is the committee that provides the final review of your claim under the state administrative grievance procedures.

-As you go through the inmate grievance procedures, it is important to bring up, from the very beginning, any issues you think you might want to raise in a later lawsuit.
+As you go through the incarcerated grievance procedures, it is important to bring up, from the very beginning, any issues that you think you might want to raise in a later lawsuit.
 If you fail to state a particular claim in your original grievance, a court may later consider this claim "unexhausted."
-As a result, the court may dismiss this unexhausted claim and hear only the claims that you brought up in your original grievance.
+As a result, the court may dismiss this unexhausted claim and hear only the claims that you brought up in your original grievance that you filed in your facility.
 Courts are required to hear your exhausted claims and are no longer allowed to dismiss the entire action if only some of the claims are unexhausted.
-Heep in mind that in order to exhaust all of your claims, you may have to use more than one administrative procedure.
-For example, you may have to go through one review process for one of your claims and a different review process for another of your claims.
+Weep in mind that to exhaust all of your claims, you may have to use more than one administrative procedure.
+For example, you may have to go through one review process for one of your claims and a different review process for another one of your claims.
+In

 If you have exhausted your administrative remedies and wish to file a complaint in federal court, make sure that your complaint states that you have already exhausted all other remedies.
-Even though the Supreme Court held that plaintiffs are not required to include this in their complaints, stating that you have exhausted all other remedies will help prevent issues down the line.
+Even though the Supreme Court has held that plaintiffs (in this case, incarcerated people who are challenging DOCCS policies) are not required to include this in their complaints, if you state in your complaint that you have exhausted all other remedies, it will help prevent issues down the line.
+16